-Dianna belongs to ArtWalla, an organization supporting career advancement and camaraderie of local artists.
-She’s also a member of the Walla Walla Symphony Board, Carnegie Art Center Board and numerous other arts organizations that she supports on an annual financial basis.
-She believes supporting visual and performing arts organizations is an integral part of her being an artist, whether the support is in a commitment of time, fellowship or finances.
+Dianna belongs locally to ArtWalla, an organization supporting career advancement and camaraderie of local artists.
+As a member of the Walla Walla Symphony Board, Carnegie Art Center Board and numerous other arts organizations that she supports on an annual financial basis, she believes supporting visual and performing arts organizations is an integral part of her being an artist, whether the support is in a commitment of time, fellowship or finances.

 Woolley’s mission as an artist, beyond the thrill of creating art pieces, is to engage with others who also create as well as those who do not yet create, have always wanted to create or claim that they haven’t a creative bone in their bodies.
 Her connections through art with clients, future clients or “just looking” clients are important steps in recognition of humanity’s vulnerability, curiosity, and complexity.
 Whether one “likes, or relates to, or just can’t stand” a piece of work enables connection.